 Deliveroo now from Angel | Deliveroo now from Notting Hill | Deliveroo now from Soho (platters) | Deliveroo now from Soho | Deliveroo now from South Kensington | Deliveroo now from Spitalfields (platters) | Deliveroo now from Spitalfields

-The Primrose Bakery is the oh-so-English antidote to Hummingbird Bakery's Americana.
+The Primrose Bakery is the oh-so-English antidote to other bakeries' Americana.
 Every time we open the door to the little yellow shop in Primrose Hill, that sweet, sugary smell reminds up of childhood fairy cakes.

 In store, the focus is on cupcakes, but celebration cakes and layer cakes are available to order, with several newsagent staples making an appearance in the flavour list; Maltesers, Snickers, Kinder Bueno and Oreo, along with the usual vanilla and chocolate offerings.
 If you want a name or message on the top, stick to the celebration cakes, but if you're attempting to pass it off as your own handiwork (naughty!), plump for a layer cake - there's a certain handmade charm to them.